tfzhang006/paper-reading/SAGNet: Structure-aware Generative Network for 3D-Shape Modeling.md

 ## Research Objective

 ## Background and Problems
+- Structure and geometry are often interdependent, exhibiting complex relations and dependencies that are hard to model directly.
 ## Methods
 - Two-branch autoencoder
 	- The geometry branch accepts a series of k voxel maps as input and outputs k 512D features.